 This month we feature two great guest acts, and a variation on line-up for Jumping Fences!

-Tommy Leonard: A fine singer and guitarist, Tommy had been troubadouring in Australia since 1990.
-His repertoire covers traditional and contemporary music from the english and not-so english-speaking worlds. [website].
+Tommy Leonard: A fine singer and guitarist, Tommy had been troubadouring in Australia since 1990.… Go to Article

 Latin America: the pink tide